Voting 3rd Party

 We have to be dedicated to advocating for, and working towards change, no matter how long it takes.

-That includes protests, volunteering, studying public policy and political theories so that we can educate others, donating to nonprofits if we can, showing up for city council meetings, legislative days, town halls, etc.
+It's donating to nonprofits if we can, showing up for city council meetings, legislative days, town halls, etc.

 Each of us doing what we can, when we can